-Techniques used for performing digital signature
+Techniques for digital signature

 The Digital Signature Standard (DSS) was developed for performing the digital signature.
-The National Institute of Standards and Technology (NIST) published the DSS standard as the Federal Information Processing Standard (FIPS) PUB 186 in 1991.
+The National Institute of Standards and Technology (NIST) issued the DSS standard as the Federal Information Processing Standard (FIPS) PUB 186 in 1991.

 Furthermore, RSA algorithm can also be used for performing digital signature, but its primary use is to encrypt the message.
-Although, DSA can not be used for the encryption.
+Although, DSA cannot be used for the encryption.